TheodorNorsten/ML-Parks/README.md

 ### 1. Installation
 Below packages are used in this project and can be installed in the command terminal as follows:
 * **Pandas** <br/>
+Used for data analysis and preprocessing.
 > pip install pandas

 * **Seaborn** <br/>
+Used for plotting.
 > pip install seaborn

 * **VADER** <br/>
+Used for performing sentiment analysis.
 > pip install vaderSentiment

 * **nltk** <br/>
+Used for data preprocessing.
 > pip install nltk

 * **gensim** <br/>
+Used for Topic modeling.
 > pip install gensim

 ### 2. Twitter API key